leejoonli/code-every-day/log.md

 ## Thoughts

 Continuing the basics of C++.
 Just tested some print statements, did a refresher on memory, and learned new initialization syntax.
 There's `{}`, `()`, and assignment initialization.
 The difference is implicit conversions where the `()` will implicitly convert anything in the brackets to the data type.  `{}` will result in an error or warning.

+# Day 219 (11/16/2022)

+## Portfolio

+Updated portfolio.

+## Thoughts

+Added another section for the calculator app created in C# and updated the languages and frameworks to include C# and Django.